 - Section 1.
-The Board hereby extends Ordinance No. 20250001, and the moratorium it creates, providing that no permit applications for business uses proposed on lands zoned Ag-NRL involving regular, ongoing public events, to include weddings, concerts, retail fairs, or other gatherings of similar nature, shall be accepted. - Section 2.
-This ordinance shall not apply to any application vested before January 29, 2024, the date of the adoption of Ordinance No. 20240001, to the extent that Skagit County Planning and Development Services received and accepted a complete application for a Voluntary Compliance Agreement consistent with Administration Official Interpretation (AOI) 2024-01, further conditioned on the applicant's timely compliance with all VCA requirements established pursuant to AOI 2024-01 and other applicable law and code.
-This provision shall not apply to any existing venue that did not submit an accepted VCA application on or before May 30, 2025. - Section 3.
+The Board hereby extends Ordinance No. 20240003, and the moratorium it creates, providing that no permit applications for business uses proposed on lands zoned Ag-NRL involving regular, ongoing public events, to include weddings, concerts, retail fairs, or other gatherings of similar nature, shall be accepted. - Section 2.
+This ordinance shall not apply to any application vested before January 29, 2024, the date of the adoption of Ordinance No. 20240001.
+An application shall be vested pursuant to Skagit County Code 14.02.050 when the application is deemed complete pursuant to Skagit County Code 14.06.090. - Section 3.
 For all purposes under Skagit County Code ("SCC"), the term "Agricultural Accessory Use" (SCC 14.04.020) shall not be interpreted to permit business activity involving the regular and ongoing conduct of events such as weddings, concerts, retail fairs, rodeos or any other public gathering of a similar nature. - Section 4.
 This ordinance shall take effect immediately upon passage by the Board of County Commissioners. - Section 5.
 This ordinance shall not apply to activities in substantial and continuous public operation before the date of this ordinance, which shall be treated as existing non-conforming uses. - Section 6.
 This ordinance pertains only to zoning under SCC 14.16.400 and shall not be interpreted as establishing pre-existing or vested rights as to any building, health, safety, environmental or other code or law in effect as of the date of this ordinance. - Section 7.
-This ordinance is not intended to modify SCC 14.16.400's land use and siting criteria, including interpretation thereof by the Administrative Official previously or in the future, and any new structure erected or use of land arising subsequent to the date of this ordinance shall not be deemed an existing non-conforming use. - Section 8.
-The moratorium extension created by this ordinance shall be effective for six (6) months. - Section 9.
-The ordinance and moratorium may be renewed for one or more six (6) month periods if a subsequent public hearing(s) is held, and findings of fact are made prior to each renewal. - Section 10.
-If any section, sentence, clause, or phrase of this ordinance should be held to be invalid or unconstitutional by a court of competent jurisdiction, such invalidity or unconstitutionality shall not affect the validity or constitutionality of any other section, sentence, clause, or phrase of this ordinance. - Section 11.
-The Board of Skagit County Commissioners held a public hearing on June 23, 2025, at 1:30 p.m., in the Commissioners Hearing Room, 1800 Continental Place, Mount Vernon,
+Existing event venues seeking to document existing non-conforming use through entry into a Voluntary Compliance Agreement pursuant to the provisions of AOI 2024-01 have until May 30, 2025, to submit a complete application pursuant to Section II(B)(1), AOI 2024-01.
+An application shall be deemed complete at the discretion of the Administrative Official, which shall be processed and may be appealed as a Level 1 decision.
+Any existing event venue that does not submit a complete application by May 30, 2025, will be deemed to have forfeited any existing non-conforming use rights arising under Ordinance 20240001 and Ordinance 20240003, and will thereafter be expected to operate in full compliance with all requirements and limitations of a permanent ordinance to be subsequently adopted. - Section 8.
+This ordinance is not intended to modify SCC 14.16.400's land use and siting criteria, including interpretation thereof by the Administrative Official previously or in the future, and any new structure erected or use of land arising subsequent to the date of this ordinance shall not be deemed an existing non-conforming use. - Section 9.
+The moratorium extension created by this ordinance shall be effective for six (6) months. - Section 10.
+The ordinance and moratorium may be renewed for one or more six (6) month periods if a subsequent public hearing(s) is held, and findings of fact are made prior to each renewal.

+Section 11.
+If any section, sentence, clause, or phrase of this ordinance should be held to be invalid or unconstitutional by a court of competent jurisdiction, such invalidity or unconstitutionality shall not affect the validity or constitutionality of any other section, sentence, clause, or phrase of this ordinance.

-Washington, for the purpose of hearing public testimony on this matter in accordance with RCW 36.70A.390.
+Section 12.
+The Board of Skagit County Commissioners held a public hearing on January 6, 2025, at 10:00 a.m., in the Commissioners Hearing Room, 1800 Continental Place, Mount Vernon, Washington, for the purpose of hearing public testimony on this matter in accordance with RCW 36.70A.390.